allardlab/AllardLabManual/source/blog_project_org2025.rst

 No matter how big the team is, at some point, near peer-review manuscript submission, one person (the PI) takes role as final decision-owner.

 Towards the end, we strive for a *culture* of concensus and discussion, but a *policy* of clear decision-ownership, so we don't get stuck in never-ending decision making, so things can actually get done.
-My sacred principle is to get new knowledge out into the scientific knowledge: Whenever I think, "wouldn't it be nice to do more before submitting?", I always remind myself, the world doesn't benefit from something you didn't share!
+My sacred principle, in order to be honest to my job of contributing new knowledge into the scientific world, is this: Whenever I think, "wouldn't it be nice to do more before submitting?", I always remind myself, the world doesn't benefit from something you didn't share!

 Revisions!
 ---------